If you receive a bomb threat:

 - Cooperate with the arriving emergency personnel while they evaluate the threat.

 - Follow police (or emergency personnel) orders to evacuate to your building’s assembly point.
+Need evacuation assistance, click the functional needs icon on the upper right of the page.

 Making a false bomb threat is not a victimless prank.
 It ties up response resources that could be needed for a real emergency and can negatively affect reactions in the event of an actual bomb threat.